 Play-to-earn projects in the GameFi space often carry with them the worry of sustainability and are even accused of being pyramid-scheme-esque.
-Axie Infinity is the common go-to example of this, as the project’s token (AXS) has been unable to maintain its massive rise in value, falling to $23.48 from a November 2021 high of $165.37.
+Axie Infinity is the common go-to example of this, as the project’s token (AXS) has been unable to maintain its massive rise in value, falling to $11.74 in October 2022 from a November 2021 high of $165.37.

 To make the app a long-term project, StepN will need to attract enough new users to replace ones on the way out or make the game so enticing that players would rather keep using it than cash out their token earnings.

 The other crucial issue is to establish a longevity-focused tokenomics template.
-StepN utilizes a two-token model just like Axie Infinity, Crypto Raiders, and others play-to-earn games do.
-The first is GST (Green Satoshi Token), the in-game utility token you use to do things like repair your sneakers, and the second is GMT (Green Metaverse Token), which also has some functionality, but can be viewed more as an investment token.
+StepN utilizes a two-token model like Axie Infinity, Crypto Raiders, and other play-to-earn games.
+The first is GST, the in-game utility token you use to do things like repair your sneakers, and the second is GMT, which also has some functionality, but can be viewed more as an investment token.

-The structure of the game encourages users to put GST back into the system because it’s more likely that you’ll make out with better returns than just earning as much as you can with a Level 0 sneaker and cashing out.
-Aside from sneaker repairs and upgrades, you’ll also spend a lot of GST on minting new sneakers, which costs a minimum of 200 GST and can go much higher than that.
+The game structure encourages users to put GST back into the system because it’s more likely that you’ll make out with better returns than just earning as much as you can with a Level zero sneaker and cashing out.
+Aside from sneaker repairs and upgrades, you’ll also spend a lot of GST on minting new sneakers, which costs a minimum of 200 GST and can go much higher.
 By taking GST out of the system in these ways without increasing the number of sneakers in circulation, they better maintain their value.

 The big problem is that the very functionality of GST is explicitly to increase your ability to earn GST, and that’s a potential recipe for a crash somewhere down the road.
-StepN is going to have to find a way around this if it wants to sustain itself.
+StepN will have to find a way around this if it wants to sustain itself.

 GMT is the other player here, and it’s the reason why some in the NFT space retain some optimism regarding the project.
 Beyond featuring certain utilities like increasing your GST earning cap and giving you the ability to mint Rare, Epic, and Legendary sneakers, the token’s distribution points to how serious its founders and investors are about making this a long-term project.

-A total of 6 billion GMT tokens will be released and distributed between the community, the StepN ecosystem treasury, individuals in separate public and private sales, StepN team members, and advisors.
-StepN’s litePaper provides a handy graphic to help you see what percentage of tokens will be released to which groups in the future, which is a level of transparency not often seen in the crypto world.
+A total of six billion GMT tokens will be released and distributed between the community, the StepN ecosystem treasury, individuals in separate public and private sales, StepN team members, and advisors.
+StepN’s litePaper provides a handy graphic to help you see what percentage of tokens will be released to which groups in the future, a level of transparency not often seen in the crypto world.